slo1958/sl-ar-esp32-c6-zigbee/README.md

+Unless specified otherwise:
-Unless specified otherwise, all examples are Zigbee end points, even if the original example configure the device as a coordinator.
+- all examples are Zigbee end points, even if the original example configure the device as a coordinator.

-Most sketches contains a call to 'Zigbee.factoryReset();' usually linked to 3sec press on the boot button while operating.
+- the sketches contain a call to 'Zigbee.factoryReset();' usually linked to 3sec press on the boot button while operating.
 This will cause the device to attempt pairing.

+Notes
-Any changes to the configuration of the device require pairing again, it is not enough to use the 'reconfigure' function from HomeAssistant.
+Any changes to the configuration of the device (adding or removing a cluster, renaming items, ...) require pairing again, it is not enough to use the 'reconfigure' function from HomeAssistant.
 Proceed as follow:

 * in HomeAssistant, open the page of the device and select the 'Remove' option: HomeAssistant will forget the device.
 * in most cases, the device will automatically enter pairing mode and you can use the 'Add device' function from the Zigbee page in HomeAssistant